KaiYan289/RLpapersnote/README.md

 * *First order Constrained Optimization in Policy Space* An improvement of the paper above which does not require calculating 2nd-order derivation.

+### State-Action Occupancy

+* *A State-Distribution Matching Approach to Non-Episodic Reinforcement Learning* (ICML 22')

+This work learns two sets of policy, one is called forward policy and the other is called backward policy.
+The forward policy optimizes the task reward; the backward policy tries to match the state occupancy (the ratio between expert and learner is estimated by an discriminator).
+One interesting finding of this paper is that sampling initial state from the expert state occupancy is much better than that from the initial state, which is why the backward policy is applied if the forward policy cannot achieve the goal within a certain number of steps.
+The backward and forward policy, thus, is updated iteratively, and every few steps, the discriminator is updated independently.

+This somehow reminds me of iterative update in the Lagrange update of occupancy matching algorithm in imitation learning.

+### Autonomous RL

+* *AUTONOMOUS REINFORCEMENT LEARNING: FORMALISM AND BENCHMARKING* (ICLR 22')

+Continual, non-episodic setting.
+Also the MDP need to be reversible (one connected component in MDP.)

+Conventional RL algorithms substantially depreciate in performance when applied in non-episodic settings.

+The author provides some benchmark for autonomous RL.

 ### Demonstration-Guided RL (and imitation learning)

 * *Discriminator-Weighted Offline Imitation Learning from Suboptimal Demonstrations* (ICML 22')